Web4u Corporation

 She has danced multiple lead roles including Swanilda in Georgia Academy of Dance & the Performing Arts' production of Coppelia and Sugar Plum Fairy in Georgia Dance Theatre's Nutcracker Ballet.

 Ms. Caspersen is the Rehearsal Director of Georgia Academy of Dance & the Performing Arts and Georgia Dance Theatre.
-Ms. Caspersen is a member of the board of directors of Georgia Dance Theatre.
+Ms. Caspersen is a member of the Board of Directors of Georgia Dance Theatre.
+Ms. Caspersen teaches all levels and genres of dance at the Georgia Academy of Dance & the Performing Arts.

 ABBY BOIVIN